Dari: History

-Persian replaced the Central Asian languages of the Eastern Iranics.
-Ferghana, Samarkand, and Bukhara were starting to be linguistically Darified in originally Khorezmian and Soghdian areas during Samanid rule.
+Persian replaced the Central Asian languages of the Eastern Iranic peoples.
+Ferghana, Samarkand, and Bukhara were starting to be influenced by Dari, and were originally Khwarezmian and Sogdian-speaking areas during Samanid rule.
 Dari Persian spread around the Oxus River region, Afghanistan, and Khorasan after the Arab conquests and during Islamic-Arab rule.
 The replacement of the Pahlavi script with the Arabic script in order to write the Persian language was done by the Tahirids in 9th century Khorasan.
-The Dari Persian language spread and led to the extinction of Eastern Iranian languages like Bactrian, Khwarezmian with only a tiny amount of Sogdian descended Yaghnobi speakers remaining among the now Persian-speaking Tajik population of Central Asia, due to the fact that the Arab-Islamic army which invaded Central Asia also included some Persians who governed the region like the Sassanids.
-Persian was rooted into Central Asia by the Samanids.
-Persian phased out Sogdian.
+Dari Persian spread and led to the extinction of Eastern Iranian languages like Bactrian and Khwarezmian with only a tiny amount of Sogdian descended Yaghnobi speakers remaining, as the ancestors of Tajiks started speaking Dari after relinquishing their original language (most likely Bactrian) around this time, due to the fact that the Arab-Islamic army which invaded Central Asia also included some Persians who governed the region like the Sassanids.
+Persian was a prestigious high-ranking language and was further rooted into Central Asia by the Samanids.
+Persian also phased out Sogdian.
 The role of lingua franca that Sogdian originally played was succeeded by Persian after the arrival of Islam.

 Geographical distribution

-Dari is one of the two official languages of Afghanistan (the other being Pashto).
+Dari is one of the two official languages of Afghanistan.
 In practice though, it serves as the de facto lingua franca among the various ethnolinguistic groups.

-Dari is spoken natively by approximately twenty-five percent to eighty percent of the population of Afghanistan as a primary language.
-Tajiks, who comprise approximately 27% of the population, are the primary speakers, followed by Hazaras (9%) and Aymāqs (4%).
-Moreover, many Pashtuns living in Tajik and Hazara concentrated areas also use Dari as a first language.
-The World Factbook states that eighty percent of the Afghan population speaks the Dari language.
-About 2.5 million Afghans in Iran and Afghans in Pakistan, part of the wider Afghan diaspora, also speak Dari as one of their primary languages.
+Dari Persian is spoken by approximately 25–80% of the population of Afghanistan.
+Tajiks, who comprise 27–39% of the population, are the primary native speakers, followed by Hazaras (9%) and Aymāqs (4%).
+Moreover, while Pashtuns (37–48%) natively speak Pashto, those living in Tajik and Hazara dominated areas also use Dari Persian as their main or secondary language.
+Thus, non-native Persian speaking groups have contributed to the increased number of Persian speakers within Afghanistan.
+The World Factbook states that about 80% of the Afghan population speaks Dari Persian.
+About 2.5 million Afghans in Iran and Afghans in Pakistan, part of the wider Afghan diaspora, also speak Dari Persian as one of their primary languages.

-Dari dominates the northern, western, and central areas of Afghanistan, and is the common language spoken in cities such as Mazar-i-Sharif, Herat, Fayzabad, Panjshir, Bamiyan, and the Afghan capital of Kabul where all ethnic groups are settled.
-Dari-speaking communities also exist in southwestern and eastern Pashtun-dominated areas such as in the cities of Ghazni, Farah, Zaranj, Lashkar Gah, Kandahar, and Gardez.
+Dari Persian dominates the northern, western, and central areas of Afghanistan, and is the common language spoken in cities such as Balkh, Mazar-i-Sharif, Herat, Fayzabad, Panjshir, Bamiyan, and the Afghan capital of Kabul where all ethnic groups are settled.
+Dari Persian-speaking communities also exist in southwestern and eastern Pashtun-dominated areas such as in the cities of Ghazni, Farah, Zaranj, Lashkar Gah, Kandahar, and Gardez.